HiIAmTzeKean/SC1007-Data-Structures-and-Algorithm/Binary tree/Tree traversal/Stack/Readme.md

-Using stack to traverse tree
+We use a stack to traverse the tree in a non-recursive manner when we are restricted from using recursive loops.
+Stack will be used to hold the nodes that we need to to travel to, or have travelled to.
+Stacks are utilised to perform Depth First Search (DFS), Queues are used for Breadth First Search (BFS).

-we define the stack in such a manner
+We define the stack in such a manner
 ```
 typedef struct _stacknode
 {